rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ##### c) Post Install

+- Copy `EFI/BOOT/BOOTX64.efi` to USB-Drive root and rename it to `SHELLX64.efi`
-- Copy DSDT.aml and SSDT.aml from/to `EFI/CLOVER/ACPI/patched/`
+- Copy patches from `ACPI/patched` to `EFI/CLOVER/ACPI/patched/`
-- Rename existing config.plist to config-org.plist in `EFI/CLOVER/`
+- In `EFI/CLOVER/` rename existing config.plist to config-org.plist
 - Copy config.plist from/to `EFI/CLOVER/`
-- Delete all 10.X folders from `EFI/CLOVER/kexts/`
+- Delete all 10.X folders in `EFI/CLOVER/kexts/`
-- Copy all necessary kexts from/to `EFI/CLOVER/kexts/other/`
+- Copy kexts from/to `EFI/CLOVER/kexts/other/`
-- (Optional: Copy favorite theme to `EFI/CLOVER/themes`)
+- (Optional: Copy favorite theme from/to `EFI/CLOVER/themes`)

 #### 2. Create macOS Installer Drive